Episode 24: Depression & Rewilding w/ Sheila Henson

 Natasha Tucker

-Episode 13: Ethics in Craft w/ Lise Silva Gomes
+The Ethics of Craft Culture w/ Lise Silva Gomes

 In this episode I chat with Lise Silva Gomes, an artist who works with fiber, knots, paint and more, who has spent a great deal of time thinking and teaching about community grounded art practice.
 A huge aspect of rewilding is the practice of ancestral skills–learning to use your hands to create the technologies that we need to live, from the elements of nature that grow and dwell near us.
 I came to Lise’s work when searching out ethics, etiquette, and boundaries around communities of artists and creatives.
 Lise is an innovator in this field and has created some amazing resources around this topic that I’m excited to share with you.